-- HCS Virtual provides opportunities for students to enroll in Advanced Placement courses and other higher-level courses. - Elementary G/T ELA curriculum materials include research-based units of study developed by the William and Mary Center for Gifted Education, as well as districtdeveloped research, word-part study, and integrated units.
+- HCS Virtual provides additional opportunities for students to enroll in Advanced Placement courses and other higher-level courses. - Elementary G/T ELA curriculum materials include research-based units of study, as well as district-developed research, word-part study, and integrated units.
 The units address SC gifted goals and objectives, extend beyond the grade-level standards, and incorporate instructional strategies appropriate in response to the needs of gifted learners, including learning experiences to enhance capacity to think critically, logically, and creatively. - English language arts curriculum for honors and accelerated courses is based on the integrated curriculum model and includes thematic study, advanced content, writing, research and word part study.
-Support structures include consensus maps posted online and training in the use of pre-Advanced Placement instructional strategies. - Teachers use a gifted-education curriculum for reading and shared inquiry to facilitate use of more complex texts and higher-ordering thinking. - Teachers are provided professional development opportunities in gifted curriculum and best practices, which emphasize problem-solving, decision-making, reasoning, and communication skills.
-Strategies include dialogue, debate, inquiry-based learning, pre-AP® strategy utilization, and independent and collaborative research and presentation. - Advanced Placement English teachers have participated in professional development with College Board trainers and AP teacher collaboration sessions, sharing instructional strategies, materials, and techniques for student success. - English language arts curriculum and instruction are differentiated to accommodate the level and pace of gifted and talented learners. - Digital content and resources are utilized to help students prepare for AP exams, college entrance exams, and above grade-level assessment opportunities.
+Support structures include consensus maps posted online and training in the use of pre-Advanced Placement instructional strategies. - Teachers use a gifted-education curriculum for reading and shared inquiry to facilitate use of more complex texts and higher-ordering thinking. - Teachers are provided professional development opportunities in gifted curriculum and best practices. - Advanced Placement English teachers have participated in professional development with College Board trainers and AP teacher collaboration sessions. - English language arts curriculum and instruction are differentiated to accommodate the level and pace of gifted and talented learners. - Digital content and resources are utilized to help students prepare for AP exams, college entrance exams, and above grade-level assessment opportunities.